toolfactory/jvm-driver/README.md

 * the **hybrid driver** that extends the default driver and uses some JNI functions only when run on JVM 17 and later
 * the **native driver** that extends the hybrid driver and uses JNI functions more consistently regardless of the Java version it is running on

-All JNI methods used by the dynamik, hybrid and native driver are supplied by [**narcissus**](https://toolfactory.github.io/narcissus/) that works on the following system configurations:
+All JNI methods used by the dynamic, hybrid and native driver are supplied by [**narcissus**](https://toolfactory.github.io/narcissus/) that works on the following system configurations:
 * Windows (x86, x64)
 * Linux (x86, x64)
 * MacOs (x64)